ST-Saint/st-saint.github.io/agda/index.md

 ** underbars
 Agda uses underbars to indicate where terms appear in infix or mixfix operators.
 Thus, ~_≡_~ and ~_≡⟨⟩_~ are infix (each operator is written between two terms), while ~begin_~ is prefix (it is written before a term), and ~_∎~ is postfix (it is written after a term).

+* Currying

+- Function arrows associate to the right and application associates to the left